hanfak/topics-to-learn/languages/java/advanced/functional/functional.md

 ## streams

+	- Streams
+		- Give lazy evaluation (ie filter)
+			- Also gives visual reminder that lazy evaluation is happening
+			- Lazy evaluation will only happen when the terminal operation is hit ie forEach
+		- Act like an iterator
   - filter
+		- lazy
   - reduce
+		- terminal op
+		- converts a stream into something concrete
+			- takes a collection and reduces to a single value
+			- Take a collection and reduce to another collection
 		- Other Reduce
 	    - count
 	    - distinct
 	    - sum
+	- map
+	- forEach
+		- terminal op
   - collect
+		- Is a reduce operator
     - Collectors.toList
   - infinite streams
     - https://dzone.com/articles/infinite-streams-in-java-8-and-9